-We plan and integrate annual themed events, which focus on pupil wellbeing and safety, including Anti-Bullying Week and charity events organised by Young Minds and the NSPCC.
-These special events raise the profile of our ongoing message of, 'Speak Out, Stay Safe.'
+We plan and integrate annual themed events, which focus on pupil wellbeing and safety, including Anti-Bullying Week, Children's Mental Health Week and NSPCC PANTS.
+These special events raise the profile of our ongoing message of, 'Speak Out, Stay Safe' and the importance of healthy relationships.